-The Sermon On The Mount, in which Christ outlined many of the core teachings of Christianity, is one of my favorite portions of the entire Bible.
-It is a strong moral foundation on which to build a life.
+The Sermon On The Mount, in which Christ outlined many of the core teachings of Christianity, is widely considered a strong moral foundation on which to build a life.
 You can download a stylized .pdf version of the Sermon On The Mount that I created by clicking the link below.
 I have posted a .doc link, as well, if you want to customize it even further.
 You can find the plain text of Matthew 5-7 below the links in the body of this article.

 24 Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 25 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.Matthew 7:24-25

 1 Seeing the crowds, he went up on the mountain, and when he sat down, his disciples came to him.

 2 And he opened his mouth and taught them, saying: